Death Anxiety in Psychotherapy

 Death Anxiety: A Universal Struggle

 99% of all species that existed on this earth are now extinct, and while we wage against death for some, it appears we are marching ever closer to eternal doom.
 The development of language in our species has allowed us to anticipate the future and, with that, realise the inevitability of our individual demise.
 Predation is almost as old as life itself, and while sometimes we see ourselves as top of the food chain, the reality is that we have built an instinct of caution dating back as far as we can imagine.
-We seek to avoid our inevitable fate not only from animals and creatures but also from food plants and almost anything else in our environment that could lead us to death.
+We seek to avoid our inevitable fate not only from animals and creatures but also from food such as plants and almost anything else in our environment that could lead us to death.
 Fear of heights, for example, is one of the most deeply embedded physiological stressors humankind experiences.

 Psychological realization of our inevitable demise can be troubling for some; perhaps they might come to see life as meaningless or deploy psychological defences to discard the truth of death altogether.
-Depression, and self-harm, along with self-destructive behaviour, are other human responses highlighting the internal conflict of death-related threat, self-predation, perhaps a reaction to the psychological distress of death anxiety.
+Depression, and self-harm, along with self-destructive behaviour, are human responses highlighting the internal conflict of death-related threat, self-predation, perhaps a reaction to the psychological distress of death anxiety.
 Read our blog on counselling for depression to understand how we can help you become a happier you.

-We are faced with some fundamental truths about death, according to Robert Langs, who writes with Authority on the topic:
+We are faced with some fundamental truths about death, according to Robert Langs, who writes with authority on the topic:

 Death is a universal danger for all living things.